francesco-innocenti/francesco-innocenti.github.io/_posts/2025-05-20-Scaling-Predictive-Coding-to-100+-Layer-Networks.md

 ## Conclusions
-The most exciting direction of this work is to try to extend it to convolutional and transformer-based architectures, both of which admit Depth-$$\mu$$P parameterisations.
-It would also be useful to better understand $$\mu$$PC theoretically, for example as to why it works despite not solving the ill-conditioning of the inference landscape with depth (problem 1 above).
+The most exciting future direction of this work is to try to extend it to convolutional and transformer-based architectures, both of which admit Depth-$$\mu$$P parameterisations.
+It would also be useful to better understand
+$$\mu$$PC theoretically, for example as to why it works despite not solving the ill-conditioning of the inference landscape with depth (problem 1 above).
 This could lead to an even better parameterisation of PCNs.